PREP FOOTBALL ROUNDUP: Terry, Rhodes power South Florence past Wilson

-FLORENCE, S.C. −Malik Terry scored three touchdowns and Quincy Rhodes added two more as South Florence earned a 38-7 victory over rival Wilson on Friday at Tiger Stadium in high school football action.
+FLORENCE, S.C. − Malik Terry scored three touchdowns Friday night and Quincy Rhodes added two more as South Florence earned a 38-7 victory over rival Wilson at Tiger Stadium.

-The Bruins led 14-7 at halftime before scoring 24 unanswered points to close out the game.
-They improved to 6-1 overall and 3-0 in Region 6-4A with Hartsville coming to Bruin Stadium next week for Homecoming.
+The Bruins led 14-7 at halftime before scoring 24 unanswered points to close out Wilson's homecoming game.
+They improved to 6-1 overall and 3-0 in Region 6-4A with Hartsville coming this week to Bruin Stadium for bomecoming.

-Eric Cooper had a strip sack for SFHS and Jaylin Davis came away with an interception.
+Eric Cooper had a strip sack for South Florence and Jaylin Davis came away with an interception.

 Wilson fell to 1-5 overall and 1-3 in region play.
-The Tigers will travel to Myrtle Beach next week.
+The Tigers will travel this week to Myrtle Beach.

 FIRST QUARTER